 Sperm donation is becoming increasingly common, and there are millions of children across the world who have been born as a result of the practice.
 As a result of this, the question of parental rights is becoming increasingly common, and we’re seeing cases come through the courts more frequently than ever.

 With this in mind, I’m going to explore the issue in this article.
 As always, the information I’ve outlined here is purely to give you some knowledge about the topic.
-Make sure that you speak to your local family lawyer such as BOE Lawyers, before you make any major decisions.
+Make sure that you speak to your local family lawyer before you make any major decisions.

 What is sperm donation?